On the Convergence Rate of LoRA Gradient Descent: Introduction

 As a result, current theoretical analyses of LoRA fall into one of three categories.
 First, there are several works that examine LoRA in infinite regimes, such as its asymptotic convergence or its behavior on infinitely wide neural networks \cite{kim2025lora, jang2024lora, zeng2024the, yaras2024compressible, zhang2024riemannianpreconditionedlorafinetuning, hayou2024loraefficientlowrank}.
 However, these works do not establish a non-asymptotic convergence rate for finite models.
 Second, many works propose and analyze memory-efficient algorithms that resemble but do not address the original LoRA algorithm.
-These include GaLore \cite{zhao2024galore} and LoRA variants that only update a single adapter matrix at a time \cite{malinovsky2024randomizedasymmetricchainlora, sokolov2025bernoulliloratheoreticalframeworkrandomized}.
-Third, some recent works analyze algorithmic frameworks that \textit{do} extend to LoRA, and \textit{do} derive a convergence rate \cite{jiang2024a, sun2024improving, ghiasvand2025decentralizedlowrankfinetuninglarge}.
-However, these works require a strong boundedness assumption that artificially enforces Lipschitz smoothness within the new parametrization.
-Typically, they require that the adapter matrices $A$ and $B$ are uniformly upper bounded by some constants which appear in the final convergence bound.
-Considering the existing literature, we seek to answer the question: \\ \\ \textit{How fast does the original LoRA algorithm converge?} \\ \\ In this work, we close the above research gap by establishing the first non-asymptotic convergence analysis of the LoRA gradient descent algorithm, without requiring asynchronous updates, bounded adapter matrices, or Lipschitz smoothness of the reparametrized loss function.
-We only assume that the \textit{original} loss function is Lipschitz smooth.
-Our proof approach involves stacking $B$ and $A$ into a single matrix $V$ and deriving a modified descent lemma for gradient descent with respect to $V$.
-We show that to achieve descent at each step, the algorithm requires a step size that is ``small enough" with respect to the norm of the current parameters and gradient.
-This recursive relationship between the parameters, gradient, and step size introduces instability in the convergence, resulting in an $O(\frac{1}{\log T})$ convergence rate to a stationary point.
+These include GaLore \cite{zhao2024galore, he25igalore_convergence} and LoRA variants that only update a single adapter matrix at a time \cite{malinovsky2024randomizedasymmetricchainlora, sokolov2025bernoulliloratheoreticalframeworkrandomized}.
+Third, some recent works analyze algorithmic frameworks that \textit{do} extend to LoRA, and \textit{do} derive a convergence rate \cite{jiang2024a, ghiasvand2025decentralizedlowrankfinetuninglarge}.
+However, these works require that the adapter matrices $A$ and $B$ are uniformly upper bounded by some constants which appear in the final convergence bound.
+These restrictive assumptions artificially enforce Lipschitz smoothness within the new parametrization, essentially reducing the problem to standard gradient descent with no substantially new proof techniques.
+Considering the existing literature, we seek to answer the question: \\ \\ \textit{How fast does the original LoRA algorithm converge?} \\ \\ In this work, we close the above research gap by establishing the first non-asymptotic convergence analysis of LoRA gradient descent, without requiring asynchronous updates, bounded adapter matrices, or Lipschitz smoothness of the reparametrized loss function.
+We only assume that the \textit{original} loss function is Lipschitz smooth and lower bounded.
+Our novel proof approach involves stacking $B$ and $A$ into a single matrix $V$ and deriving a modified ``Lipschitz-like" descent lemma for gradient descent with respect to $V$.
+We prove that to achieve descent at each step, the algorithm requires a learning rate that is ``small enough" with respect to the norm of the current parameters and gradient.
+This recursive relationship between the parameters, gradient, and learning rate introduces slowdown in the convergence, resulting in an $O(\frac{1}{\log T})$ convergence rate.
 If we further assume that the adapter norms are bounded, we can recover the classic $O(\frac{1}{T})$ convergence rate of gradient descent on Lipschitz smooth functions.